AKarakhanyan/integration-pipeline-challenge/README.md

 App takes a number through a query parameter (e.g. https://4ljxvkq0jh.execute-api.us-east-1.amazonaws.com/dev/landing-page?number=12), then outputs a few math solutions (is it prime, area of square and a random array of n length) based on that number.

 Focus on this repo is CI/CD.
 It's currently setup that for every commit, on any branch, github will execute a webhook to Jenkins.
 Jenkins will then pull the branch down, run npm install, run the tests and then POST back to github the status of that commit.
+The Jenkins job uses `ci.Jenkinsfile` for this.

 Once a PR is merged to master, Github will execute another webhook and Jenkins will start a deploy job.
 The deploy job will pull down the repo, run tests.
 If that passes, it will then use serverless framework to deploy resources to AWS.
+The Jenkins job uses `deploy.Jenkinsfile` for this.

 I've setup Jenkins on an EC2 instance on AWS (reachable via browser, but currently only I can access).